-Fire and Emergency may amend a fire plan at any time, but we must review the fire plan for each local area at least once every 3 years, or if there are significant changes to the boundaries of the local area.
+Fire and Emergency may amend a fire plan at any time.

+However, we must review the fire plan for each local area at least once every 3 years, or if there are significant changes to the boundaries of the local area.

-When we review the fire plan for a local area, we must confirm that the fire plan remains appropriate for that area; or amend the fire plan as necessary, and consult on changes.
+When we review the fire plan for a local area, we must either:

+- confirm that the fire plan is still appropriate for that area - amend the fire plan as necessary and consult on changes.